-If you’ve got any questions, or want to exercise your rights to request a copy of the data we might have collected about you for review or to request it’s deletion then please contact us at [email protected].
-Further information around exercising your rights can be found here.
+If you have any questions, or want to exercise your rights to request a copy of the data we’ve collected about you for review or to request it’s deletion, then please contact us at [email protected].
+Further information about exercising your rights can be found here.

-If you have registered an account for one of our products we use your email address to allow you to interact with the product, store your preferences and be notified by email about information that you have indicated is of interest to you (we will always give you a clear opt out).
+If you’ve registered an account for one of our products we use your email address to allow you to interact with the product, store your preferences and be notified by email about information that you have indicated is of interest to you (we’ll always give you a clear opt out).
 Further information can be found on the individual terms page relating to that individual product.

 Product surveys are used to improve our products and services and we only collect your contact information if you have indicated that you wish us to contact you with follow up information.
-Once you are satisfied the issue is resolved we will delete your contact information unless otherwise indicated.
+Once you are satisfied the issue is resolved we’ll delete your contact information unless otherwise indicated.